🚨 Maryland Crisis: #9 State Nationally, 21,260 Identity Theft Reports (2025 YTD)

 NSA and Cybersecurity Professionals: The thousands of cybersecurity experts working at Fort Meade, Cyber Command, and private contractors face sophisticated targeting.
 Criminals research these professionals through LinkedIn and social media, then launch spear-phishing attacks using intelligence community terminology and fake security advisories.
 These professionals' embarrassment about being victims can delay reporting, allowing fraud to compound.

 Hopkins and University System Students: Maryland's 350,000+ college students across Johns Hopkins, University of Maryland, UMBC, and other institutions face employment and student loan fraud.
 Students pursuing federal careers encounter fake federal job postings requiring application fees.
-Medical students at Hopkins face targeted fraud related to residency applications and medical licensing, with criminals offering fake exam preparation services requiring upfront payment.
+Medical students at Hopkins face targeted fraud related to resitions and medical licensing, with criminals offering fake exam preparation services requiring upfront payment.

-Affluent Suburban Families: Residents of Montgomery County (third-wealthiest county nationally) and Howard County face targeted fraud due to concentrated wealth.
+Aff$47.9 million Families: Residents of Montgomery County (third-wealthiest county nationally) and Howard County face targeted fraud due to concentrated wealth.
 Romance scams generated $47.9 million in losses statewide, with criminals specifically targeting affluent divorced or widowed individuals through dating apps and social media.
 These victims' high net worth means larger losses per incident.

 Small Business Owners in Federal Contracting: Maryland's 640,000 small businesses, many pursuing federal contracts, face business imposter and fake vendor fraud.
 Criminals impersonate contracting officers, send fake solicitations requiring proposal fees, or intercept actual contract payments.
 The complex federal procurement process creates confusion that criminals exploit.
-SAM.gov registration scams offer fake federal contractor registration assistance for fees.
+SAM.gov registration scams offer fake federal contractor registration assistance for strong>Asian-American Community: Maryland's diverse Asian-American population (7% of residents) faces targeted scams in multiple languages.
+Government imposter scams often involve fake Chinese consulate officials, immigration threats, or family emergency schemes.
+The state's diplomatic community presence means legitimate international communications occur regularly, providing cover for fraudulent schemes.

 Port of Baltimore Workers and Businesses: Employees and businesses connected to Baltimore's port face unique fraud patterns.
 Shipping companies encounter fake cargo documentation, fraudulent customs broker schemes, and business email compromise redirecting shipping payments.
 Longshoremen and port workers face employment fraud during contract negotiations and hiring periods.